Nissan Sunny: B20 series (Sunny Truck)

-B110 (1970–1973)
+Second generation (B110; 1970)

 The second-generation Nissan Sunny (B110) was launched in January 1970 and was known as the Datsun 1200 in export markets.
 This new model was slightly larger in all dimensions to match its market rival, the equally popular Toyota Corolla.
 The two companies continued a game of one-upmanship which had started when Toyota gave the Corolla an 1,100 cc engine and prominently featured the additional displacement over its Sunny rival.
 Predictably, Nissan responded by giving the second generation Sunny a 1,200 cc engine and a somewhat controversial marketing campaign with the theme "the car next to me looks small."

 The Datsun 1200 featured MacPherson strut front suspension with optional disc brakes and an economical 1.2-litre A12-series engine, an enlarged version of the A10 used in the B10-series Sunny.
 A five-door station wagon was added to the Sunny range in addition to the three-door wagon.
 In April 1970 a GX (Grand Luxury) trim with twin-carburetor engine was added for the Japanese market.
 In January 1972 a minor facelift occurred in the Japanese market with a new hood, grille and other small modifications and equipment fitting.
 In August 1972 the GX-5 model was added in Japan, which improved on the GX by fitting a direct-fifth (non-overdrive) five-speed manual transmission.
 The Sunny Coupé 1200GX was offered as an alternative to the Toyota Corolla Levin and Toyota Sprinter Trueno, which were performance package trim levels on the more economical Corolla and Sprinter models.
 For the 1973 model year, US models were re-specified with energy-absorbing bumpers, fire-resistant interiors and other government-mandated safety items.